HaraldoFilho/disk_monitor/README.md

 # Disk Monitor for Raspberry Pi

-This is a script to monitor the disk usage of a Raspberry Pi.
+This is a script to monitor the disk (SD Card) usage of a Raspberry Pi.
 It sends warning e-mails when the usage is above a threshold level and remove logs and reboot the device if above a critical level.

 ## Installation